alexvking/Pyklon/README.md

 Known Issues and Planned Improvements
 -------------------------------------

+Pyklon highlights cards with UNIX-compatible unicode characters.
+If you're on Windows, the game won't look good.
+Just use a Unix terminal emulator like cmder.

 As of Version 1.1, Pyklon now detects "futile" games, which is a tremendous improvement for usability.